alpineio/retribal/README.md

 ### License

-The Free Retribal Music Festival WordPress plugin is licensed under the Open Source Apache 2.0 License.
+The Free Retribal Music Festival WordPress plugin is copyright 2016 to retribal.com and licensed under the Open Source Apache 2.0 License.

- Copyright 2016 retribal.com

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.